avaneesh1999/CLOUD/README.md

 # CLOUD
-MY learnings about cloud and DevOps
+MY learnings about cloud and DevOps.